Gathering of Nations: Stage 49

 In 2008, Stage 49, the contemporary music venue at the Gathering of Nations, was named as a performance space for Native musicians.
 Stage 49 hosts Indigenous traditional and contemporary artists, offering performances across genres like Rock, Blues, Reggae, Hip Hop, and more.
 Kevens is one artist who has played Stage 49.
 Additional artists playing here include the Levi Platero Band, One Way Sky, Warpath, and Doc Native, as well as QUESE IMC and Culture Shock Camp, Gabriel Ayala, Leanne Goose, Miracle Dolls, Casper, Digging Roots, Blues Nation, Arigon Starr, Gary Farmer and the Troublemakers, Keith Secola, Derek Miller, Eli Secody, Pamyua, Tracy Bone and J.C.
 Campbell, George Leach, and Red Earth.

 Electric 49

 The Electric 49 was an annual Native American Music concert held at the Powwow.

-The concert was originated/created by the group Red Earth in 1998, and saw eight annual editions since that year.
+The concert was created by the group Red Earth in 1998, and saw eight annual editions since that year.
 Since 2006, however, there has not been another festival, as Red Earth remains on hiatus.
 The Electric 49 focused on highlighting artistically challenging Native American Musicians throughout the Americas, and its goal was to highlight contemporary Native music.

 Throughout the years, the Electric 49 has featured Lil Dre, Red Earth, The Cremains, Robert Mirabal, Ethnic DeGeneration, Star Nayea, Native Roots, Casper, Querosene Jacare (Jack) (of Brazil), Cisco, Derek Miller, Stoic Frame, DJ Abel and Quese IMC.
-True to the diversity of contemporary native music, festival performers have been from across numerous genres including Heavy metal, Reggae, Blues, Hip hop, New Mexico music, and Waila (Chicken Scratch).
+The festival has had performances from diverse musical genres including: Heavy metal, Reggae, Blues, Hip hop, New Mexico music, and Waila (Chicken Scratch).